LimeChain/gosemble-research/docs/2-go-to-wasm.md

     * any memory reserved for application use in the process space is available for heap memory allocation

 The Go Compiler decides (via escape analysis) when a value should be allocated on heap memory.
-When it comes down to passing pointers (sharing down) typically allocate on the stack.
+When it comes down to passing pointers (sharing down), typically allocations are on the stack.
-On the other hand, returning pointers (sharing up) typically allocate on heap memory.
+On the other hand, returning pointers (sharing up) typically allocate are on heap memory.

-Allocations on heap memory also occur when the value is
+Allocations on heap memory also occur when the value is:
 * returned as a result of a function execution and is referenced
 * too large to find on the stack
 * with unknown size at compile time and the compiler does not know what to do with it